case-contract-testing/contract-case/packages/documentation/docs/reference/triggers.md

 In this function you test the response object that your trigger returns.
 It is separate from the trigger because it is called at a different part of the [ContractCase Example Lifecycle](/docs/defining-contracts/lifecycle), and to help ensure that you have confirmed that your code can understand the response.
-For more on this, see the best practices section on [confirming that your code understands the response](/docs/best-practices/confirm-understood-responses).

 ```ts
 testErrorResponse: (error: Error, config: MockConfig): Promise<unknown> | void
 ```

 This is equivalent to the `testResponse` function, but for `trigger` calls that are expected to fail with an error.
-See the [testing API error responses](/docs/best-practices/testing-error-responses) section for best practices.

 ## Providing triggers during contract definition